lucky-media/guidelines/pages/version-control/pr-example.md

-# Ticket Example: `Order`
+# Ticket Example: `Ordering`

-Let's take a look how we will split up into smaller PR-s an `Order` ticket.
+Let's delve into the step-by-step breakdown of a ticket titled `Ordering`.

-Here is a list of requirements that we have from the client:
+The client has enlisted these requirements:

-- User should be able to fill out a form to place an order.
+- Users should navigate through a form to place an order.
-- Order form should include details such as product or service being ordered, quantity, size, color, and any other relevant details.
+- The order form necessitates details like product/service, quantity, size, color, and other pertinent information.
-- User should be able to submit the order form.
+- Users should be able to send off the order form.
-- Order form data should be validated on the client-side to ensure that required fields are filled and conform to expected formats.
+- Client-side validation ensures that mandatory fields get filled and adhere to the anticipated format.
-- Order form data should be validated on the server-side using input validation to ensure that required fields are filled and conform to business rules and constraints.
+- Server-side validation authenticates the order form data and abides by business rules.
-- Appropriate error messages should be displayed if the user enters invalid data or if the order submission fails.
+- Invalid data or submission failure cues error messages.
-- User should receive an order confirmation message after submitting a valid order.
+- The client receives an order confirmation after a successful submission.
-- User should be able to view their order status and tracking information.
+- Users can keep tabs on their order status and track the progress.

-Based on the given requirements, the following tasks can be identified:
+These tasks emerge based on the requirements:

-1. **Task: Create the order form**
+1. **Task: Craft the order form**

-   - Create a user-friendly form that enables users to place an order for a product or service
+   - Design a user-enticing form to allow seamless order placements.
-   - Add fields for product or service being ordered, quantity, size, color, and any other relevant details
+   - Include fields for product/service, quantity, size, color, and other pertinent details.

-2. **Task: Implement form submission**
+2. **Task: Actualize form submission**
-   - Implement the form submission process so users can submit their orders
+   - Establish a seamless submission process for users to send orders.
-   - Configure the form submission to send the order data to a server-side script for processing
+   - Direct order data to server-side processing.

-3. **Task: Validate the order form**
+3. **Task: Fortify order form validation**

-   - Validate the form data on the client-side to ensure that required fields are filled out and formatted properly.
+   - Client-side validation ensures that mandatory fields get filled and abide by the required format.
-   - Validate the form data on the server-side using input validation to ensure that required fields are filled out and conform to business rules and constraints.
+   - Server-side validation checks if the necessary fields align with business rules.
-   - Display appropriate error messages if the user enters invalid data, or if there are any issues with the order submission.
+   - Invalid data or submission issues prompt error messages.

 4. **Task: Order confirmation message**

-   - Implement a message that confirms to the user that their order has been successfully submitted
+   - Integrate a message confirming that an order was successfully submitted.

-5. **Task: Implement order tracking**
+5. **Task: Bring order tracking to life**
-   - Create a section where users can view updates on their order status and tracking information.
+   - Introduce a section for users to access their order status and tracking information.
-   - Configure the order tracking feature to retrieve data from a database or other data system.
+   - Configure fetching data from a database or other systems to keep users informed.

-Each of the above tasks would need to be completed in order for the user to be able to fill out an order form, validate it, and receive confirmation of their order, as well as being able to track the status of their order at any time.
+When the above tasks reach completion, users can comfortably fill out an order, validate submissions, receive confirmation, and monitor their order status.